banned-books/project_banned_books/README.md

+# What can we learn about book banning in the United States?

 # Option 1: Directions to Run Our Code from GitHub (Manually)

 1. Open a terminal and run `git clone git@github.com:banned-books/project_banned_books.git`